-Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash, cash equivalents, restricted cash, short-term investments, and accounts receivable.
+Financial instruments that potentially subject the Company to concentrations of credit risk consist primarily of cash, cash equivalents, short-term investments, and accounts receivable.
 At times, cash deposits may be in excess of insured limits.
-The Company believes that the financial institutions or corporations that hold its cash, cash equivalents, restricted cash, and short-term investments are financially sound and, accordingly, minimal credit risk exists with respect to these balances.
+The Company believes that the financial institutions or corporations that hold its cash, cash equivalents, and short-term investments are financially sound and, accordingly, minimal credit risk exists with respect to these balances.
 The Company maintains allowances for potential credit losses on accounts receivable when deemed necessary.

 The Company uses various distribution channels.
-As of April 30, 2023, two of these channel partners represented 12% and 13% of the accounts receivable balance, respectively, while as of January 31, 2023 one of these channel partners represented 12% of the accounts receivable balance.
-There were no individual customers whose balance represented more than 10% of accounts receivable as of April 30, 2023 and January 31, 2023.
+As of July 31, 2023, one of these channel partners represented 16% of the accounts receivable balance, respectively, while as of January 31, 2023 one of these channel partners represented 12% of the accounts receivable balance.
+There were no individual customers whose balance represented more than 10% of accounts receivable as of July 31, 2023 and January 31, 2023.

-There were no customers whose revenue represented more than 10% of total revenue during the three months ended April 30, 2023 and 2022.
+There were no customers whose revenue represented more than 10% of total revenue during the three and six months ended July 31, 2023 and 2022.